reimagined/resolve/docs/authentication-and-authorization.md

 You can use the standard event sourcing approach to implement a user registry.
 This is useful in the following cases:

-- You prefer to store a user registry in your application without the help of third-party services.
+- You prefer to store a user registry in your application without third-party services.
 - You use a third-party authentication service but need to store additional information that is not provided by this service (for example, roles or permissions).

-Use the following steps to a user registry:
+Use the following steps to implement a user registry:

 1. Add a User aggregate to accept commands and generate events related to managing a user registry
 2. Create a read model and use it to look up a user's information during logging in and add this information to a JWT (JSON Web Token)